 These next 3 posts are butterfly art activities which are more suited more to older kids.
 Younger children can certainly take part in the decorating process, but they’ll need help with the prep.
 There’s a printable butterfly template in the first two posts if you’d rather not draw your own by hand.

-This classic butterfly art activity is always a big hit with kids.
-We used paper plates for our butterflies, but you can do this with paper as long as it’s sturdy enough to hold up to being painted.
-Kids find this art technique fascinating, and I’m always amazed at how a process as simple as this produces such gorgeous results.
+This classic art process goes hand in hand with making butterflies and it’s always a hit with kids.
+We used paper plates but you can do this with sturdy paper as well.
+Kids find this art technique fascinating, and I’m always amazed at how such a simple process can produces such gorgeous results.
 You could suspend these butterflies from the ceiling or string them into a garland for the classroom.

-If you cut carefully when making the paper plate butterflies above, you can turn the leftovers into beautiful butterfly silhouette art.
+If you cut carefully when making the paper plate butterflies (previous craft), you can turn the leftovers into beautiful butterfly silhouette art.

-We used our easy 3-ingredient clay dough recipe to make these colourful butterfly ornaments.
+We used our easy 3-ingredient clay dough recipe plus Sharpies and liquid watercolours to make these colourful butterfly ornaments.
 The kids love rolling the warm dough and cutting out their shapes.
-Once dry, they used liquid watercolours and a black Sharpie marker to decorate their butterflies’ wings.

 Monarch Butterfly Crafts